 Deep Fake Texas Instruments/Massachusetts Institute of Technology (TIMIT) is a database containing a collection of swapped faces videos generated by a GAN.
 The database was produced by both a lower-quality model with a 64×64 size and a higher-quality model with a 128×128 size.
 Each fake video collection contains 32 subjects, and for each subject, there are 10 fictitious videos.
 [27]

-5.0 DISCUSSION:
+5. DISCUSSION

 The paper focus on the key problem related to Deepfakes and related solutions to mitigate or minimize the impact such as deep learning and machine learning modules.
 The manuscript discusses a highly relevant topic in the field of AI, Deepfakes and its impact to media authenticity.
 The manuscript offers comprehensive review of the deep learning technology used in Deepfake detection.
 The topic provides open datasets and helpful tools for future exploration of the topic.
 Its relevance on AI making it a timely contribution to the research community.
 The various deepfake detection software in use area: